back-me-up-scotty/ClawCut/README.md

 ## PROFILE CONFIGURATION

 Edit the `PROFILES` dict in `clawcut.py`.
 Profiles support both local servers and cloud APIs.
+You can add more profiles by simply extending this section.

 ```python
 PROFILES = {